 What to watch: When portfolio performance is near record levels (as it has been in recent years), some firms will be more willing to take on additional risk to generate new business - which will tend to degrade portfolio performance over time.
 The opposite is also true; poor portfolio performance sends a market signal to equipment lessors to tighten their standards in order to avoid incurring additional delinquencies and charge-offs.
-Both the FDIC and MLFI-25 data can provide an early warning that change is on the horizon, enabling leasing and finance firms to adjust accordingly.
+Both the FDIC and MLFI-25 data can provide an early warning that change is on the horizon so lessors can plan accordingly.